Microsoft Licensing

 • You purchase CALs for each user or device accessing the system.
 CALs can be User CALs (per named user) or Device CALs, and often have different levels (e.g., Professional CAL for full functionality, Basic CAL for limited access).

 • CALs are typically perpetual licenses.
 To receive updates/new versions, you maintain an annual support plan (Software Assurance).
-Without SA, your license lets you run the version you bought indefinitely, but not automatically upgrade.
+Without SA, your license allows you to run the version you bought indefinitely, but not to automatically upgrade.

 Read Dynamics 365 Licensing Metrics and Models.